codex-academy/cupcake-cart/readme.md

 `git branch gh-pages`

+To see which branches are there use: `git branch`

 ## Move into the gh-pages branch

 `git checkout gh-pages`

+Use `git branch` to see which branch you are in.

 ## Link your local repo to a remote repository